liveahero-wiki/liveahero-wiki.github.io/_charas/procy.md

 He hates excessive payments and very much prefers get-rich-quick schemes one way or another.

 It seems like the bar's opening cost has him up to his neck in debt.
+{% endcapture %}
+{% include sidekick-infobox.html stockId=10321 BIO_S01=BIO_S01 %}

+## Notes

+"Easy: You earn the viewers, you earn the cash.
+If you wanna get in the biz, you hafta remember that.
+Ah well, since it's you, you'll get the knack of it fast."